tnkhanh/discover-analyzer/INSTALL.md

 - LLVM and Clang 13

-  + Install from Linux repositories:

-    ``` sh
-    IMPORTANT: to be updated when LLVM 13 is officially released
-    # Ubuntu, Linux Mint
-    # sudo apt-get install llvm-13 llvm-13-dev clang-13 libclang-13-dev

-    # Arch Linux, Manjaro
-    # sudo pacman -S llvm13 clang13
-    ```

-  + Or, if LLVM and Clang cannot be installed automatically, then download prebuilt LLVM and Clang from the [LLVM GitHub Releases](https://github.com/llvm/llvm-project-13/releases), and extract it to `$HOME/llvm/llvm-13` (or any other custom directory):

-    ``` sh
-    # TODO: Revise the followings when LLVM 13 released.
-    # Assume that LLVM + Clang 13 binaries are stored at $HOME/llvm/llvm-13/
-    # export PATH=$HOME/llvm/llvm-13/bin:$PATH
-    # export LD_LIBRARY_PATH=$HOME/llvm/llvm-13/lib:$LD_LIBRARY_PATH
-    ```

-  + Otherwise, LLVM and Clang 13 can be built from the branch `sbip-llvm-13` of our custom [LLVM 13](https://github.com/sbip-sg/llvm-project), and install to `$HOME/llvm/llvm-13`.
+  + We use a customized version [LLVM-SBIP](https://github.com/sbip-sg/llvm-project) of LLVM 13.
+The latest development is at the branch `sbip-llvm-13`.
+It need to be installed to `$HOME/llvm/llvm-sbip`.
 Note that it might take 2 to 3 hours to finish the compilation of LLVM.

     ``` sh
     # Prepare installation folder
     export LLVMDIR=$HOME/llvm           # root path to LLVM workspace
-    export LLVMINSTALLDIR=$LLVMDIR/llvm-13
+    export LLVMINSTALLDIR=$LLVMDIR/llvm-sbip
     mkdir -p $LLVMINSTALLDIR

     # Prepare source code